Techdirt: Description

 The website was founded in 1997 by Mike Masnick.
 It was originally based on the weblog software Slash.
 Techdirt's content is based on reader submissions as well as the editorial staff's picks.
 The website makes use of MySQL, Apache, and PHP, and is hosted at ActionWeb.
-Techdirt is managed by Floor 64, a company located in Redwood City, California, USA.
+Techdirt is managed by Floor 64, a company located in Redwood City, California, US.
+As of 2009, Techdirt had eight full-time employees.

 There is a guest editor section in Techdirt, called "Favorite Techdirt Posts of the Week", where several high-profile personalities of politics and culture contributed articles over the years; for instance Marietje Schaake, Member of the European Parliament for the Netherlands, Sen. Ron Wyden of Oregon or author Glyn Moody.

 Reception and impact

-The popular term the "Streisand effect" was coined on Techdirt by founder Mike Masnick in January 2005.
+The popular term the "Streisand effect" - attempting to downplay an issue instead gives it more exposure - was coined on Techdirt by founder Mike Masnick in January 2005.

 In 2003, Forbes Magazine selected Techdirt as one of the "Best Tech Blogs".
 In 2006 Bloomberg Businessweek praised Techdirt for its "sharp, pithy analysis of current tech issues".
-In 2007, techdirt was nominated for the Webby Award in the section "Web Blog - Business".
+In 2007, Techdirt was nominated for the Webby Award in the section "Web Blog – Business".
 Techdirt has been named among the favorite blogs of PC Magazine in 2008.
-In 2015, Techdirt was positively mentioned for the bold step to allow readers to remove web ads.
+In 2015, Techdirt allowed readers to remove web ads.

 In 2009, English singer Lily Allen created a blog critical of music piracy in which she plagiarized an entire post from Techdirt.
 Following an exchange with Techdirt, debating hypocrisy in the musician's handling of copyright infringement, Allen shut down her blog.

 Marvin Ammori, a lawyer who advocates on network neutrality and Internet freedom, praised Techdirt in the 2011 Stop Online Piracy Act controversy, saying: "I'm not sure anyone did more to educate the public about SOPA than Techdirt."
+A study analyzing coverage of the SOPA-PIPA debates from 2010 to 2012 described Techdirt as "the single most important professional media site over the entire period, overshadowing the more established media."